southerngs/ppopp-site/registration.md

 be used to pay conference registration fees as the student fees are already discounted.

 ### Registration Site
-Registration for PPoPP will open soon at: [https://regonline.com/ppopp2015](https://regonline.com/ppopp2015)
+Registration for PPoPP will open soon.

 ### Registration Prices